 The Horsehead Nebula (and Flame Nebula) sits above the Orion Nebula.

-From the Northern Hemisphere, this is a winter deep-sky object that best photographed between the months of November – February.
+From the Northern Hemisphere, this is a winter deep-sky object that is best photographed between the months of November – February.

 From a light-polluted backyard in the city, capturing a nebula like the Horsehead Nebula requires patience and perseverance.
 The use of narrowband filters can dramatically improve your results.